schematical/chaos-engine/README.md

 This is also how the player can quick interact with other NPCs.

-Assuming I get to the hierarchy part I will probably make it so low level NPCs take commands from highlevel NPCs
+Assuming I get to the hierarchy part I will probably make it so low level NPCs take commands from high level NPCs

 #####Example: